Water Resources Center

 P.O.
 Box 250, Rolla, MO 65402

 There are no state laws, regulations or policies that specify the quantity of water that any diverter may use.
 Missouri is a riparian water law state, and all landowners touching or lying above water sources have a right to a reasonable use of that water.
-Recent case law has established the reasonable use criteria that the State Supreme Court has been following.
+Recent case law has established the reasonable use criteria that the Missouri Supreme Court has been following.
 Reasonable use requires that other users and landowners not be overly impacted in an adverse manner.
 The department published a summary of Missouri Water Laws to provide more information on the subject.

 If you would like to request Major Water User data, please visit the Sunshine Request page.